-As resettlement efforts advance, some Afghans face an uncertain future
+They made it out of Afghanistan.
+But their path ahead is uncertain.

 “I do not know when [it] is my turn but they will find me, too,” he said in a statement provided by the nonprofit.

-Others could be targets because of their work, including women’s activists, judges, and prosecutors.
+Others could be targets because of their work, including women’s activists, judges and prosecutors.

-The Biden administration has said that thousands of Afghans who are not eligible for the SIV program can apply for alternate refugee programs, such as a new “Priority 2” program for military employees who didn’t meet the SIV criteria, or those who worked for U.S.-based media or aid groups.
+The Biden administration has said that thousands of Afghans who are not eligible for the SIV program can apply for alternate refugee programs, such as a new “Priority 2” program for military employees who didn’t meet the SIV criteria or those who worked for U.S.-based media or aid groups.

-But they would have to flee Afghanistan to apply, a condition that advocates said is unrealistic.
+But they would have to flee Afghanistan to apply, a condition that advocates said is unrealistic, given that the Taliban now controls all border crossings.

 “Requiring applicants to be in a third country in order to begin the process excludes the Afghans who are most at risk from the Taliban,” said Sunil Varghese, policy director for the International Refugee Assistance Project.
-“The Taliban controls all border crossings and the Kabul airport currently remains the only escape route for most Afghans stuck in the country.”

-The State Department said those who are ineligible for the Priority 2 program could ask a U.S. embassy, a nonprofit or the U.N.
-High Commissioner for Refugees to refer them to the U.S. refugee system.
+The State Department said those who are ineligible for the Priority 2 program could ask a U.S. embassy, a nonprofit or the U.N. refugee agency to refer them to the U.S. refugee system.

 But the State Department’s foreign affairs manual says the U.S. Refugee Admissions Program requires multiple security clearances — which can take years — and is “not the optimal option for an individual in urgent need for protection.”